All comparisonsScheduling / Booking Tools

 Calendly

-Doodle fails first because scheduling starts by creating a poll instead of letting guests book a fixed time slot.
+Doodle fails first because it requires creating a poll and collecting responses before letting people immediately book a time before scheduling.

 Verdict